DeebotUniverse/docs/docs/advanced/mqtt/json/commands/index.md

 # Commands

-All commands described further is this documentation are listed below.
+All commands described further in this documentation are listed below.

 - [getStats](stats.md#getstats)